avp1984/tree_distribution/README.md

 # San Francisco: Tree Distributions Project

-This project is aimed to build an ETL pipeline to analyse the and find the distribution of various types of trees planted in San Francisco area.
+This project is aimed to build an ETL pipeline to analyse and find the distribution of various types of trees planted in San Francisco area.

 The different statistics this project will find are,